 Plastite Screws are specially designed for use with plastic housings.
-These fasteners feature a specialised thread, which is designed to be self-tapping and create its own threads when used in pre-drilled plastic holes.
+These fasteners are part of Accu's extensive range of Precision Screws.
+These plastite screws feature a specialised thread, which is designed to be self-tapping and create its own threads when used in pre-drilled plastic holes.
 Plastite Screws generally have 'sharper' threads than equivalent Self Tapping Screws, which cuts deeper into a housing, giving good resistance to pullout or stripping.
 Plastite Screws are commonly used to prevent deformation when fastening into the ends of plastic tubing, or into plastic bosses.

 Plastite 45's have a thread angle of 45 degrees.
 This means that each 'tooth' has a 45 degree point.
 A sharper tooth means that each screw can cut, rather than just push, into a housing.
 Because of this, less force is exerted during installation.
 Plastite 45's are generally recommended for use in medium-density plastics.
 Plastite 45's have a slightly smaller major diameter when compared to Plastite 30's, making them more suitable for use in very thin housings.